jjescandor/chat-app-2/README.md

+# Chat App 2
-# This is an opensource project that implements chat-app functionality
+- This is an opensource project that implements chat-app functionality
 # implement chat functionality